Discretionary Housing Payment

 What is it?

-Discretionary Housing Payments (DHP) are payments made by your local council to help with a shortfall in your Housing Benefit.
+Discretionary Housing Payments (DHP) are payments made by your local council to help with a shortfall in your Housing Benefit or housing costs element of Universal Credit.
 Examples of where you might be able to get extra help could be:

-a reduction in your Housing Benefit because of under occupation rules (the 'bedroom tax')
+- a reduction in your benefits because of under occupation rules (the 'bedroom tax')

-a reduction in your Housing Benefit because of the introduction of the benefits cap
+- a reduction in your benefits because of the introduction of the benefit cap

-a reduction in your Housing Benefit following a change to the Local Housing Allowance rates
+- a reduction in your benefits following a change to the Local Housing Allowance rates

-to help because you have entered work and your Housing Benefit is reduced
+- to help because you have entered work and your benefits have reduced

 This list is not exhaustive and you may have other legitimate reasons for applying.